Evidence-based writing is using evidence to inform the way we write or frame health messages.

 Where can I find evidence-based writing strategies to help me write better health content?

-If you’re new to health communication research, the best place to start is our Health Communication Research Review.
+If you’re new to health communication research, the best place to start is our Health Communication Research blog posts.

-We regularly review new health communication research and collate what we believe are the most relevant findings for health writers in our Review.
+We regularly review new health communication research and collate what we believe are the most relevant findings for health communicators.

 You can also browse these journals: